Keegan-20/Saas-admin-dashboard/README.md

 # SaaS Dashboard

 A pixel-perfect SaaS dashboard built using React.
-The project strictly follows design specifications, ensures responsiveness, and adds meaningful motion and microinteractions for an enhanced user experience.
+The project strictly follows design specifications,and adds meaningful motion and microinteractions for an enhanced user experience.

 ## 🌟 Features